 Environmentalism is compatible with many types of worldviews.
 But some anime contain life philosophies that contradict a Biblical worldview, and Christians need to be aware of that.
 We’d like to believe that entertainment is neutral ground unless it offends us with TV-MA content, but it’s not.
-Fullmetal Alchemist, for example, is very humanist: it emphasizes humans’ ability to improve, save, and occasionally sabotage themselves, ungoverned by an omniscient and omnipotent God.
+Fullmetal Alchemist, for example, is very humanist; that is, it emphasizes humans’ ability to improve, save, and occasionally sabotage themselves, ungoverned by an omniscient and omnipotent God.
 Yes, there are themes of love and redemption, but it’s human-centered and human-powered.
 In fact, all superhuman or deity-like characters are either defeated by the protagonists’ crew or learn a lesson from them and come to their side.

 Other anime aren’t as adamantly humanist as FMA, but they are rarely written from a Christian perspective.
-Many do, at least, acknowledge the supernatural.
-Buddhism and Shintoism strongly influence anime like Hunter x Hunter, InuYasha, Noragami, and Natsume Yuujinchou.
+Many do, at least, acknowledge the supernatural—Buddhism and Shintoism strongly influence anime like Hunter x Hunter, InuYasha, Noragami, and Natsume Yuujinchou.
 But they still promote messages based on faulty assumptions about God and the world.
 Sometimes, the resulting messages seem to line up with Christian beliefs.
 Sometimes, they sound good coming from the protagonists’ mouths, but on closer look, they’re incomplete—I mentioned once such message from Baby Steps a few weeks ago.
 If we hear these untruths repeatedly, without ever stopping to compare them against the reality of experience and the Bible, they can undermine our grasp on truth and good.

 - We can accept the message and assimilate it into our understanding of the world.